andrasg/samba-with-ad/README.md

 ```
 sudo chgrp "DOMAIN\\groupname" /srv/share1
 ```
-This will allow access to `DOMAIN\\groupname` owner access to the directory.
+This will allow `DOMAIN\\groupname` owner access to the directory.
 Customize permissions as needed through `chgrp`, `chown` and `chmod`.

-Then, restart samba.
+Then, restart samba so it picks up the new share.
 ```
-systemctl restart smbd
+sudo systemctl restart smbd
 ```

 ## Test